Richard (Bishop of Leighlin) MEREDITH1,2,3

 Biography

-Sir George CARR married Grissel MEREDITH, daughter of Sir Robert MEREDITH and Anne USSHER, on 25 Jan 1637/38 in St Michan's church, Dublin, Ireland.3 Sir George CARR died on 13 Feb 1663/64.4,5 He was buried on 14 Feb 1663/64 in St Patrick's Cathedral, Dublin, IrelandG.5 Sir George Carr was Cursitor or Engrosser in Chancery, and Secretary to Thomas, Earl of Strafford and James, Duke of Ormond.
-His will was dated 1662.6,7
+Sir George CARR and Grissel MEREDITH were married on 25 Jan 1637/38 in St Michan's church, Dublin, Ireland.3 He died on 13 Feb 1663/64.4,5 He was buried on 14 Feb 1663/64 in St Patrick's Cathedral, Dublin, IrelandG.5

 Connections